rickwassing/cicada-develop/docs/overview-pipeline.rst

 Viewing the various Acceleration Metrics
 ----------------------------------------

-The Euclidean Norm is the default Metric to displayed in the actogram (the axes above the events axes).
+The Euclidean Norm is the default Metric to displayed in the actogram.
 However, you can also display the Angle or the Activity Counts.
 The Angle shows the angle of the Accelerometer with respect to the 'z' direction, and Activity Counts are indirectly derived from the Raw Accelerometry Data to match the traditional actigraphic count recordings obtained using the Actiwatch (used to be Mini Mitter, Respironics Inc., nowadays Philips Healthcare).

 **To change the display,**